St Edmund's College, Cambridge: Academic profile

 The full spectrum of academic subjects is represented in the college.
 The fellowship of the college represents many academic disciplines, spread across arts, humanities, social sciences, natural sciences, medicine, and veterinary medicine.

 The college has one research institute attached to it: the Von Hügel Institute founded in 1987 to carry out research on Catholic Social Teaching.
 Describing itself as a 'Catholic Institute for Critical Enquiry' it works in the fields of Christianity and society, and seeks to preserve the Roman Catholic legacy of St Edmund's College when control of the College itself was ceded to its autonomous Governing Body in 1985 in order to achieve university collegiate status.
 The Von Hügel Institute is therefore a link to the Roman Catholic origins of the college.

 The overall examination results of the college's comparatively few undergraduates tend to be in the middle among the Cambridge colleges, with St Edmund's ranking 21st on the Tompkins table in 2018.
+In 2024, 75% of undergraduate students admitted to the college were privately educated, the highest proportion of any Cambridge college.